Ubakala: Cuisine

 Delicacies consumed in other parts of Igboland as well as Ibibio-efik communities are consumed in Ubakala too.

 Religion

 In ancient times, Ubakala people were Animists whose cultural and religious practices bore interesting similarities to Judaism as seen also in every other Igbo community.
-Ubakala people also adhered to the long juju (Ibini Ukpabi) shrine in Arochukwu as well as lesser deities like the Njoku Ji.
+Ubakala people once adhered to a deity called 'Nkpata', invoked by the long juju (Ibini Ukpabi) priests from Arochukwu, as well as lesser deities like the Njoku Ji.
 The Ekpe secret society (Okonko) was quite prominent during those times.
 A masquerade festival called "Abu Nkwu" took place on occasional basis.
 Ubakala believed in reincarnation and ancestor honor as part of their worldview.

 Today, Ubakala people are predominantly Protestant Christians.
 Denominations like Anglicanism, Presbyterianism, Adventist Movements, Qua Iboe Churches, Assemblies of God Churches amongst others are conspicuous.
 Catholicism has some degree of foothold in Ubakala as well.